The Administrative Core provides coordination of the overall research effort and administrative leadership for CMADP as a whole.

 Genome Sequencing Core (GSC)

-- The Genome Sequencing Core (GSC) provides researchers with next-generation sequencing technologies, as well as experimental design and analysis of sequence data.
+This core provides researchers with next-generation sequencing technologies, as well as experimental design and analysis of sequence data.
 The GSC is involved in the identification of genetic (genotypic) elements that underlie the disease and disease pathways.
 Projects in the GSC include whole genome assembly, genome re-sequencing for identification of mutations important in development and disease, transcriptome analysis (RNA seq), variant mapping and genotyping, and identification of transcription factor interaction sites using chromatin immunoprecipitation combined with DNA sequencing (ChIP seq).

-- The KU Nanofabrication Facility (KUNF) makes resources and personnel available for the production of micro- and nanoscale devices to be used by project investigators for their studies.
+This core makes resources and personnel available for the production of micro- and nanoscale devices to be used by project investigators for their studies.
 Equipment and training are available to investigators for the fabrication of devices for biomedical, biophysical, and bioanalytical studies related to disease pathways.
 Research applications for such devices include clinical diagnostics, pharmaceutical analysis, single-cell analysis, imaging, sensing, and biophysical applications, and broader applications in engineering, physics, and chemistry.
-Note: This core laboratory, established upon CMADP's inception in 2012 as the Microfabrication and Microfluidics Core, was renamed in 2020 to the KU Nanofabrication Facility.
-This name change better reflects the core laboratory's current capabilities.
+This core laboratory, established upon CMADP's inception in 2012 as the Microfabrication and Microfluidics Core, was renamed in 2020 to the KU Nanofabrication Facility to better reflect the core laboratory's current capabilities.